Paula Milone-Nuzzo, PhD, RN, FHHC, FAAN

 During her career, Dr. Milone-Nuzzo has been awarded more than $2.2 million in external funding to support her research in home health care, primary care nursing, and care for the elderly.
 She has published more than 50 articles, and has given well over 100 presentations.
 She also has consulted extensively for health care and academic organizations, both nationally and in China and Japan.

 Dr. Milone-Nuzzo received her Bachelor of Science in Nursing from Boston College, Master of Science in Nursing in Community Health Nursing and Education from the University of Connecticut, and PhD in Higher Education Administration from the University of Connecticut.
-She also completed an invitational post-doctoral seminar in Gerontological Research at the Hartford Institute at New York University.
+She also completed an invitational post-doctoral seminar in Gerontological Research at the Hartford Institute at the Rory Meyers College of Nursing at New York University.

-Home health care, primary care nursing, and care for the elderly
+Home health care, health care workforce, and care for the elderly

 BS, Nursing, Boston College, Chestnut Hill, MA